plone/plone.api/docs/about.rst

     self.assertEqual(catalog.__class__.__name__, 'CatalogTool')
     self.assertEqual(user.__class__.__name__, 'MemberData')

-In other words, always import the top-level package (``from plone import api``) and then use the group namespace to access the method you want (``portal = api.portal.get()``).
+Always import the top-level package (``from plone import api``) and then use the group namespace to access the method you want (``portal = api.portal.get()``).

-All example code should adhere to this style, so we encourage one and only one preferred way of consuming API methods.
+All example code should adhere to this style, to encourage one and only one preferred way of consuming API methods.

 Prefer keyword arguments
 ------------------------

-For the following reasons the example code in the API (and hence the recommendation to people on how to use it) shall always prefer using keyword instead of positional arguments:
+We prefer using keyword arguments to positional arguments.
+Example code in `plone.api` will use this style, and we recommend users to follow this convention.
+For the curious, here are the reasons:

 #.
 There will never be a doubt when writing a method on whether an argument
    should be positional or not.
 Decision already made.
 #.
 There will never be a doubt when using the API on which argument comes
    first, or which ones are named/positional.
 All arguments are named.
 #.
 When using positional arguments, the method signature is dictated by the
-   underlying implementation.
-Think required vs. optional arguments.
+   underlying implementation (think required vs. optional arguments).
 Named arguments are always optional in Python.
-This allows us to change implementation details and leave the signature unchanged.
-In other words, the underlying API code can change substantially and the code using it will remain valid.
+Using keywords allows implementation details to change while the signature is preserved.
+In other words, the underlying API code can change substantially but code using it will remain valid.
 #.
 The arguments can all be passed as a dictionary.